 In this part, let’s talk about the setup on Mac.
 It can’t be any easier to set up multiple microphones with Apple computer.
 Check out very useful video below or continue follow our text instruction.

 Now, we will go through the methods for Windows.
-One is to use VoiceMeeter Banana, which is as easy as the setup with Garageband on Mac but can allow 3 input at maximum, while the other is to aggregate mics by using ASIO4ALL which has no limitation on the number of input.
+One is to use VoiceMeeter Banana, which allows 3 input at most but only one track recording, while the other is to aggregate mics by using ASIO4ALL which has no limitation on the number of input, but it is only accessible on some of the recording software.
+Before we proceed any further, we can give you the conclusion that it is pretty tricky to use multiple USB mics on Windows computer.

 Download Voice Meeter Banana: https://www.vb-audio.com/Voicemeeter/banana.htm